 In thinking about this result, it's important to understand that Berg et al. [10] did something a bit different from what we did, but it's exactly what you'd want to do if polygenic scores worked.
-They estiamted polygenic scores from each of the data sets identified in the figure.
-Then they used those scores to estimate polygenic scores for a new set of samples derived from the 1000 Genomes and Human Origins projects.10 Think about it.
-A polygenic score doesn't do us a whole lot of good if all it lets us do is to predict (with uncertainty) a phenotype we already know.
-The hope is that we can use the polygenic score to predict phenotypes for individuals when we know their genotype but not their phenotype.
-What this result shows is that extrapolation of a regression beyond the range of variation included in the sample from which it was estimated can be very problematic.
+They estimated polygenic scores from each of the data sets identified in the figure.
+Then they used those scores to estimate polygenic scores for a new set of samples derived from the 1000 Genomes and Human Origins projects.5 Since they did the same thing with all of the data sets, this difference from what we did doesn't account for the differences among data sets.
+As Berg et al. dug more deeply into the data, they concluded that all of the data sets "primarily capture real signals of association with height" but that the GIANT and R-15 sibs data sets, the ones that show the latitudinal (and longitudinal in the case of GIANT) associations do so because the estimated allelic effects in those data sets failed to fully remove confounding variation along the major geographic axes in Europe.